egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 Typically, `disclaim: counter` involves conjunctions such as *although*, *but*, *however*, which signals the meanings of `Counter` in an explicit manner.
 This signals `concession` and `counter expectations`.
 - **Although the religion motif was not commonly discussed among the discussants**, the relevance of this theme to these various texts need to be brought to attention.
 - **Although provisional**, our model has implications for pedagogy.
+- **Despite the fact that both parties were manorial peasants** , they must have found it very difficult to understand each other 's lifestyles .
 - In comparison, 32% of the respondents felt that the conventional downtown was still a major attraction, **even though the regional centre had gained quite a vast amount of popularity and did to large extent have an air of modernity**.
 - **While the Supreme Court rejected the “quality of care” argument in the federation case**, the oligopolistic characteristics and purchasing structure of insurance make this outcome unsurprising.
 - **While that grief is deeply understood**, the problem with tragedies like this one is that they become a heyday for the overly-sincere, maudlin, righteousindignation crowd.
 - **Even though he had taken all his medication**, his leg did n’t look any better.
 - Every single law is addressed to the men, with the use of the pronoun “he” throughout the text, **even** when the laws are closely referring to female issues.
+- The author **should have** considered all the potnetial interpretations before making a strong claim.

 `Disclaim: Counter` sometimes includes less obvious realizations.
 For example, adjuncts such as *even*, *only*, *just*, and *still* may "also have a counter-expectational aspect to their meanings" (Martin & White, p.
 121).
 - They **even** organised a car for you at the airport.